 PhD students also have opportunities to compete for fellowships and scholarships offered through the Department of English.

 - Check out our other Funding Opportunities

 Students who enter our PhD program without a related master’s degree will be required to complete an MA in the first two years.
-Students who will complete an MA degree in the first two years of their program can refer to the MA Degree Requirements and MA Program Guide.
+More information can be found here: MA/PhD Degree Requirements: Master's Degree.